 Don’t miss out!
 Reserve your spot on our 4-day Machu Picchu Inca Trail Trek.
 Space is limited and filling up fast.
 Act now to join this unforgettable adventure!

-Sustainable Tourism: At Tierras Vivas, we proudly embrace and practice sustainable tourism.
-Our commitment to eco-friendliness and supporting local communities extends to initiatives like supporting Sernamp during the Inca Trail 2023, involving trash cleanup and trail maintenance.
+Sustainable Tourism: At Inca Trail Machu, we proudly embrace and practice sustainable tourism.
+Our commitment to eco-friendliness and supporting local communities extends to initiatives like supporting Sernamp during the Inca Trail 2025, involving trash cleanup and trail maintenance.

-Crew: Accompanied by Tierras Vivas Representatives, including a Professional Tour Guide, Trekking Chef, and Super Porters throughout your Machu Picchu 4-day hike.
+Staff: Accompanied by Inca Trail Machu Professional Tour Guide, Trekking Cook, and Super Porters throughout your Machu Picchu 4-day hike.

-Personal Porters: Travel light with a provided duffle bag for your personal belongings.
-Our porters will carry it (up to 7 kg), allowing you to walk with only your daypack.
+Personal Porters: Our porters will carry it (up to 7 kg), allowing you to walk with only your daypack.

-Difficulty: Rated 3 – Moderate-Demanding, suitable for healthy travelers with some high-altitude points and strenuous walks.
+Difficulty: 3 – Moderate-Demanding, suitable for healthy travelers with some high-altitude points and strenuous walks.

-Age Requirement: Suitable for ages 4 and above; younger travelers must be accompanied by an adult.
+Age Requirement: +4 must be accompanied by an adult.

-Meals: Enjoy full-board meals, including 4 breakfasts, 3 lunches, 3 dinners, and 3 afternoon teas.
+Meals: 4x breakfast, 3x lunch, 3 dinner, 3x snack and 3x afternoon tea.
 Vegetarian?
 No problem—let us know in advance, and there’s no extra cost for a vegetarian meal option.

 Ready for an unforgettable Inca Trail adventure?
 For bookings or inquiries about group tours, contact our team at travel@incatrailmachu.com or simply click the banner to explore Inca Trail group tours.